Frequently Asked Questions

 Cub Scouting is a year-round program uniquely designed to meet the needs of youth and their parents.
 The program offers fun and challenging activities that promote character development and physical fitness.
 Service projects, ceremonies, games, and other activities guide Cub Scouts through the core values and give them a sense of personal achievement.
 Through positive peer group interaction and parental guidance, Cub Scouts also learn honesty, bravery, and respect.
 Family involvement is an essential part of Cub Scouting, and parents are encouraged to play an active role in the program.
 Through interaction between parents, leaders, and friends, Cub Scouts learn citizenship, compassion, and courage.
 This family- and community-centered approach to learning means that Cub Scouting is truly time well-spent.

 Are Cub Scouts the same as Boy Scouts?

-Cub Scouts is a program of Boy Scouts of America—so in that sense, Cub Scouts and Boy Scouts are both members of the same organization.
-However, they are entirely different programs: Cub Scouts is a family-oriented program designed specifically to address the needs of younger boys in 1st through 5th grade.
-The Boy Scout program begins when boys bridge from Cub Scouts after earning their Arrow of Light rank.
+Cub Scouts is a program of Boy Scouts of America—so in that sense, Cub Scouts and Scouts BSA are both members of the same organization.
+However, they are entirely different programs: Cub Scouts is a family-oriented program designed specifically to address the needs of youth in 1st through 5th grade.
+The Scouts BSA program begins when boys or girls bridge from Cub Scouts into a troop after earning their Arrow of Light rank.

 Are girls allowed in Cub Scouts?

 As of June 2018, the Cub Scouting program allows girls to participate if the pack’s chartered organization chooses to do so.
-At this time, Pack 374 is an all-boy pack.
+Pack 374 will begin accepting girls September 1, 2018.